-The history of microfinance in Nepal is relatively new and
+The history of microfinance in Nepal is relatively new and the government's

 in the country’s sixth plan (1980/81-1984/85).
-It
+It however gained

 momentum after the restoration of democracy in 1991.

-Microfinance is often seen as an effective strategy for
+Microfinance is often seen as an effective strategy for extending financial

-Nepal has a wide
+Nepal has a wide range of active

 government acts such as:

-Bank and Financial Institution Ordinance (2004)
+The Bank and Financial Institution Ordinance

-Cooperative Act (1991)
+The Cooperative Act (1991)

-Financial Intermediary Act
+The Financial Intermediary Act (1998)

-Within the available legal and regulatory framework and
+Within the available legal and regulatory framework and actively involved in

-actively involved in the microfinance sector are:
+the microfinance sector are:

 Four Microfinance Development Banks